 Let us know what the problem is.
 We can get answers.
 We can find out if you are being treated fairly, put you in touch with others who can help, or suggest ways to fix the problem.
 Depending on what we find out, the Ombudsman might even conduct an investigation and make recommendations that could help you and many other young people.

 Yes, you can complain by phone.
 You can also use email, fill out a form on our website, or even make your complaint by regular mail or in person.
 View our contact info.

-But please do not complain through our Facebook, Twitter or Instagram accounts, because posts there are not private.
+But please do not complain through our This link opens in a new tabFacebook, This link opens in a new tabTwitter or This link opens in a new tabInstagram accounts, because posts there are not private.